GeorgeAnghel114/GeorgeAnghel114/README.md

 <a href="https://linkedin.com/in/georgeanghel114" target="_blank">
 <img src=https://img.shields.io/badge/linkedin-%231E77B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white alt=linkedin style="margin-bottom: 5px;" />
 </a>

-I am a dedicated software developer specialized in Java and the Spring framework, with a strong emphasis on crafting reliable and efficent backend solutions and proficient in Oracle and PostgreSQL.
-On the frontend, I leverage Angular and TypeScript to create dynamic and responsive user interfaces.
-With a passion for clean code and a commitment to delivering high-quality software, I am always eager to contribute to innovative projects and expand my skill set.
+I am a software developer with nearly 3 years of experience in web development.
+I have a strong passion for backend development and DevOps.
+My primary technology stack includes Java with Spring Boot for backend services, PostgreSQL and Oracle for databases, and GitHub/GitLab Actions, Jenkins, and Docker for infrastructure and CI/CD.
+Additionally, I work with TypeScript and Angular/React for frontend development.

 <br/>

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on [MoneyTracker](https://github.com/GeorgeAnghel114/moneyTracker)
+- 🔭 I’m currently designing an income & expensses track app.

 - 🌱 I’m developing my apps using Spring & Angular.